 Welcome to Art Tuesday!

-Today, we’ll study the painting on page 16 of the book Can You Hear It? by William Lach.
-This is super exciting for us, because we are planning a visit to Paris next spring (2013).
-Can’t wait!!!
-Here are links to the pieces of art and music in case you weren’t able to purchase your book, yet.
+Today, we will study the painting on page 28 of the book Can You Hear It? by William Lach.
+Here are links to the piece of art and music in case you weren’t able to get ahold of a book, yet.

 (Note – The links in this post are my referral links.)